nicklockwood/layout/README.md

 ## Custom Property Types

 As mentioned above, Layout uses the Objective-C runtime to automatically detect property names and types for use with expressions.
+If you are using Swift 4.0 or above, you may need to explicitly annotate your properties with `@objc` for them to work in Layout, as the default behavior is now for properties to not be exposed to the Objective-C runtime.

-The Objective-C runtime only supports a subset of possible Swift types, and even for Objective-C types, some runtime information is lost.
+Even if you mark your properties with `@objc`, the Objective-C runtime only supports a subset of possible Swift types, and even for Objective-C types, some runtime information is lost.
 For example, it's impossible to automatically detect the valid set of raw values and case names for enum types at runtime.

-There are also some situations where properties may be exposed in a way that doesn't show up as an Objective-C property at runtime, or the property setter may not be compatible with KVC (Key-Value Coding), resulting in a crash when it is accessed using `setValue(forKey:)`.
+There are also some situations where otherwise compatible property types may be exposed in a way that doesn't show up as an Objective-C property at runtime, or the property setter may not be compatible with KVC (Key-Value Coding), resulting in a crash when it is accessed using `setValue(forKey:)`.

 To solve this, it is possible to manually expose additional properties and custom setters/getters for views by using an extension.
 The Layout framework already uses this feature to expose constants for many of the common UIKit enums, but if you are using a 3rd party component, or creating your own, you may need to write an extension to properly support configuration via Layout expressions.